mkromkamp/Polly.Extensions/README.md

 ### Bulkhead key

 To make use of more than one distributed bulkhead you have to specify the bulkhead key during the creation of the policy.
-This bulkhead key is the unique identifier of this bulkhead and can be used accross applications.
+This bulkhead key is the unique identifier of this bulkhead and is persistent across application restarts.